-The admission authority will inform the parents/carers of its decision on the Year group the child should be admitted to when they have to start school (i.e. Reception or Year 1) and will set out clearly the reasons for their decision.
+The admission authority will inform the parents/carers of its decision on the Year group the child should be admitted to when they have to start school (i.e., Reception or Year 1) and will set out clearly the reasons for their decision.

-• If the admissions committee agrees to the parent's/carer's request to delay the application for a Reception place, they will inform the local authority and the parents/carers will then need to make an application for a place in Reception in the normal round of admissions in the following academic year
+If the request to be admitted outside normal age group is approved by NNC, parents/carers will need to make an application for a place in Reception in the normal round of admissions in the following academic year and if an application for the normal reception year has been submitted, this can be withdrawn.